datacarpentry/datacarpentry.github.io/pages/workshops-host.md

 **Workshop Administration Fee:** $2500 US
 *This is the fee for not-for-profit organizations, such as universities and government labs.
-For information on fees for for-profit organizations, please [contact us](mailto:tkteal@datacarpentry.org).
+The fee for for-profit organizations is $10000 US.
+For more information about workshop fees for for-profit organizations please [contact us](mailto:tkteal@datacarpentry.org).

 Partial or full waivers for fees will be considered on an as-needed basis.